 Why was my postcard received with smudges?

 Unfortunately, this issue is not exclusive to SendOutCards.
-This is something we have made an effort to discuss with the post office.
+This is something we have made an effort to discuss with the Post Office.
 They have informed us that postcards are considered "unprotected mail" and that cards that are unprotected are prone to damage.
-At this time they are unable to guarantee anything will changed during the sending process.
+At this time they are unable to guarantee anything will be changed during the sending process.

 On our end, we have been making efforts to make our postcards more durable during the mailing process to help decrease these incidents.
 These efforts include adding a gloss finish to your postcard, which has been known to help protect the cards.
 As well as a smaller size to make sure that they go through the machines easier and with less damage.
 We will continue to look at different options that will help in sending these cards and to remain in the same condition that they leave our office in.